- 1. Puerto Princesa Underground River (Puerto Princesa)

 Dense forests comprise a sizable majority of this island province too, serving as habitat for many endemic species, including pitcher plants, mouse deers, pangolins, and born swine.

 The world's second-longest subterranean river is the Puerto Princesa Underground River.
-It's the one that attracts thousands of tourists here.
+It's the one that attracts thousands of tourists here and is also a UNESCO World Heritage Site.
 The drive going to the jump-off point in Sabang Wharf will treat you to a refreshing view of the rural landscape.

 After this, you will board an outrigger boat that will take you to where the underground river is.
 After disembarking, there is a brief trek through a forested nature trail and wooden pathways until you reach the cave opening where paddle boats going inside the cave are docked.

 Nature lovers will enjoy the experience of paddling through the cave system.
-Prepare to see the stalactites and stalagmites of various shapes and sizes when you join an underground river tour.
+Prepare to see the stalactites and stalagmites of various shapes and sizes when you join a Puerto Princesa Underground River tour.

 The ride will take you through a portion of the 8.2-kilometer subterranean river that runs under the protected cave, giving you plenty of time to marvel at the rock formations that you'll pass by.
 You'll see stalactites resembling vegetables, dinosaurs, and religious icons within the cave.